CDF Induces Critical Realism Regarding What is Presently Possible in the Real World

-In the cauldron of change we are living in, we need a set of mind opening tools whose use leads to complex ways of thinking and listening.
+In the cauldron of change we are living in, we need a set of mind opening tools whose use supports complex ways of listening and thinking.
 CDF empowers us to understand not just change but transformation, both of ourselves and our organizations.
-Transformation eludes formal logical thinking but not “dialectical” thinking based on CDF.
+Transformation eludes formal logical thinking, but not dialectical thinking.

-CDF is a Complexity Theory of How Work is Delivered in a Real World Undergoing Constant Transformation
+CDF is a Theory of How Work is Delivered in a Real World Undergoing Constant Transformation

 We start from the premise that contributors construct unique “real worlds” of their own whose common denominator is the complexity and agility with which they carry out their practices based on their meaning-making and thinking.